 Women between the ages of 25 to 65 will receive an invitation for a cervical smear test.
 This procedure should be performed routinely at three to five year intervals depending on age.
 Smears will be done more frequently where necessary.

-A full range of family planning is available at the surgery, including coil fitting and advice on safe sex.
+A full range of family planning is available at the surgery, including coil fitting, implants and advice on all forms of contraception.

 Women aged 50 to 70 years will be offered a mammogram every three years.
 You will be contacted directly by the Breast Screening service.